steedos/steedos-platform/README.md

 Metadata is core to the steedos infrastructure.
 Metadata relates to the objects, fields, configurations, code, logic, and page layouts that go into building the information architecture and look and feel of your steedos apps.

-Metadata can be imported into Steedos, modified in the product interface, or manipulated via the Steedos Metadata API.

 There are several types of Metadata, with each one representing a unique way a business function can be customized.
 Here are a few broad categories for Metadata types:

 - **Data**: the core components of the data structure on which most customization is built.
 E.g. Custom Objects, Fields, and Custom Apps.